amr-jawwad/dragon-fruit/README.md

 ## Future Work
 * Getting classifcation probabilities even in the regression solution, by estimating confidence intervals
 * Combine both approaches of counting failed orders and not counting them, by having features representing both (e.g. rank_with_failed, rank_without_failed)
-* Tackling possible class imbalance, by:
+* Further tackling class imbalance, by:
     * Supersampling the underrepresented class or Undersampling the majority one
-    * More interestingly, add different class weights or class sensetivities in the training, these weights may depend on:
+    * More interestingly, further manipulate class weights or class sensetivities in the training, these weights may depend on:
-        * The frequency of the class in the training data, naturally, and/or
+        * The frequency of the class in the training data, naturally, and/or **[already implemented]**
         * More interestingly, the **penalty of misclassification from the business' point of view**, i.e. is it worse to misclassify a customer that they will buy if they will eventaully not, or the other way around?

 # 2. Technical Description